15 Expats Talk about Health Insurance and Healthcare in Malaysia

 We asked expat moms who gave birth in Malaysia about their experiences and advice they have for other moms to be.
 They said:

 "It is important to make sure you have a valid work visa and have all the necessary documents in order before your baby is born.
 It is also beneficial to familiarize yourself with the healthcare system in Malaysia and explore your options for finding a doctor, midwife, and/or doula.
 Additionally, many new parents find it beneficial to build a support system of both expatriates and locals who can provide assistance in navigating the tasks associated with having a baby abroad.
 Moreover, you may want to think about visiting your home culture and connecting with family and friends during this exciting time.
 Finally, enjoy the experience!
-Being an expat parent can be a unique and rewarding experience," explained one expat living in Malaysia.
+Being an expat parent can be a unique and rewarding experience," wrote a person living in Malaysia.

 "Go home, or find that doc in Kuala Lumpur.
 Singapore might also be a good option.
 Question your doctor about practices - caesarians and episiotomies and laying in bed while in labour and flat on your back to deliver (if you even get to the pushing part!) are the norm.
 Read up on breastfeeding, know what a proper latch looks like and be familiar with any issues you might encounter because you will get NO help unless it involves handing you a bottle of formula.
 Do not take any drugs you are given until you can get someone with an internet connection to look them up and check their safety, especially if you nurse.
-In sum, be as informed as you possibly can and ask questions every step of the way," said one expat in Melaka.
+In sum, be as informed as you possibly can and ask questions every step of the way," explained one expat living in Melaka.

 Are healthcare services good in Malaysia?